Lotteries by country: Liechtenstein

 The International Lottery in Liechtenstein Foundation (ILLF) is a government-authorized and state-controlled charitable foundation that operates Internet lotteries.
 The ILLF pioneered Internet gaming, having launched the web's first online lottery, PLUS Lotto, in 1995 and processed the first online gaming transaction ever.
 The ILLF also introduced the first instant scratchcard games on the Internet during this time.
 The ILLF supports charitable projects and organizations domestically and internationally.

 The ILLF operates many websites, referred to as the ILLF brands.
 Combined, these brands offer an array of games for sale.

 Lottery winnings are not taxed in Liechtenstein.

 Spain

 The annual Spanish Christmas Lottery is considered the world's largest lottery, as its prize pool averages €2.4 billion.
 It is managed by the state-owned Loterías y Apuestas del Estado.
 Its top prize/jackpot of €4 million is awarded to—not split by—up to 180 winning tickets.
+The lottery regulator in Spain has other traditional lotteries such as Loteria Nacional or Loteria del Niño, in addition, there are active games such as La Primitiva, Banoloto, Euromilloes, Quiniela, among others, which can be purchased directly from the Loterías y Apuestas del Estado website, physical points or from suppliers such as Eduardo Losilla.